D.C. Young Fly: 2018–present

 In 2018, Whitfield appeared in the American teen comedy-drama TV series Grown-ish, a spin-off of the ABC series Black-ish.
 He played the role of Rafael in two episodes.
 It was announced he would star alongside Lil Yachty in How High 2, premiering on MTV on April 20, 2019.
 Whitfield filmed two movies: She Ball with Nick Cannon and I Got the Hook Up 2 with Master P, released on July 12, 2019.

 In 2019, he co-hosted the 2019 BET Social Awards with Jess Hilarious.
 Whitfield joined Eric Bellinger's Cuffing Season Tour as an opening act in December.
 In 2020, Whitfield became a judge on the internet game show Floored.
 Whitfield hosted the 2020 BET Hip-Hop Awards alongside Chico Bean and Karlous Miller in October.

 In 2021, Whitfield appeared in films For the Love of Money, Envy: Seven Deadly Sins, Miracles Across 125th Street, and in the Starz TV show BMF.
 In 2022, Whitfield starred in the 2023 remake of House Party, released on January 13, 2023.
 In 2023, Whitfield was announced as the host of Celebrity Squares, a revival of Hollywood Squares on VH1 (later moved to BET).

 Whitfield portrayed the character Rooster in the cinematic production Bosco, which debuted on 2 February 2024.
 Whitfield assumed the role of Spooky in the Quiver Distribution film Outlaw Posse, released on 1 March 2024.

 Personal life

-Whitfield was in a relationship with Ms. Jacky Oh, a former Wild 'n Out girl, with whom he had three children.
-Ms. Jacky Oh died on May 31, 2023.
+Whitfield was in a relationship with Jacklyn Smith (known professionally as Ms. Jacky Oh), a former Wild 'n Out girl, with whom he had three children.
+Smith died on May 31, 2023 from complications following a surgery.